 At the session, Rusty showed CCWPA members the equipment, described the protection and emergency process, and showed what a “Go-Bag” (something everyone should keep ready at all times) should include.

-To help you plan yours, here is a PDF showing the entire function!
+here is a PDF showing the entire function!

 Our booth at the Wildwood Park Wetlands Festival on Saturday, April 24, was also a huge success.
 We met many folks and gave out important information about our watershed.